 If you would like to request a waiver, please see the Procedure for Requesting a Waiver.

 Please Note: Waivers will be considered only after the student has registered.
-If the waiver is denied, the student may still submit an English proficiency exam score from any of the acceptable exams listed above.
+If the waiver is denied, the student may still submit an English proficiency exam score from any of the acceptable exams listed above or enroll in English as a Second Language (ESL) courses only.
 Students who cancel their registration due to waiver denials are still obligated to pay the Cancellation Fee.